codeigniter4/shield/docs/2 - quickstart.md

 $users->save($user);
 ```

-If you prefer to user the `update()` method, than you will have to update the user's appropriate UserIdentity manually.
+If you prefer to use the `update()` method then you will have to update the user's appropriate UserIdentity manually.

 ```php
 $users = model('UserModel');